bugbasher-dev/bugbasher/apps/mobile/README.md

 - Landing pages for new users
 - Authentication screens (Sign In / Sign Up)
 - Integration with existing backend APIs
-- Monorepo integration with Turbo
+- Monorepo integration with Nx

 ## Project Structure